Biochaga

 2. Infrared drying (IR ovens).

-3. Freeze-dried – sublimation.
+3. Freeze drying - sublimation.

-Then why do they claim their chaga extract still contains a lot of polysaccharides and chromogenic complex?
+Then why do they claim that their chaga extract still contains a lot of polysaccharides and chromogenic complex?
 Are they lying?

 sublimation process

-Why most manufacturers neglect Freeze-dried method?
+Why do most manufacturers neglect lyophilization?

-• It requires thorough preliminary preparation of liquid chaga extract before dehydration.
-It is especially essential to remove as much as possible of non-soluble admixtures and ballast substances from chaga.
+• It is especially important to remove as much as possible of the insoluble impurities and ballast substances from the chaga.

-• It demands the creation of a high vacuum.
+• It requires creation of high vacuum.

 Color of chaga extract.